Academic Planning Guide

 - Continue creating activities list.
 Record and keep CIS portfolio updated.

-- Register for the PSAT in early October.
+- If offered at BASE, register for the PSAT in early October.
 Junior year PSAT scores may qualify a student for the National Merit Scholarship competition and the National Achievement and the National Hispanic Scholars program; along with a variety of other scholarship opportunities.
 Scores will not be used for college admissions, but it is still recommended to take one last practice for the SAT.
 Register for the October PSAT in September.
 A limited number of tests are ordered, and they are purchased on a first come basis.

 - Continue attending college rep visits, in the Fall at BASE, and exploring colleges and universities you may be considering.